About IT Services

 Strategy and Partnerships is responsible for aligning IT Services’ direction and functional operations to Queen’s objectives and strategy, and maximising the return on Queen’s investments in IT solutions against institutional expectations for value.

-Service Development is responsible for the design, build, test and transition of new services and solutions into production including program/project management and solution, data and technology engineering.
+Service Delivery and Innovation is responsible for the design, build, test and transition of new services and solutions into production including program/project management and solution, data and technology engineering.
+They are also responsible for ongoing management, maintenance and support of services, solutions and technology assets, and transitioning new ones into production.

 Operational Oversight is responsible for overseeing and communicating the quality and value of the catalogue of IT services, ensuring strong vendor relations and financial, human capital and IT asset management.